nzakas/understandinges6/manuscript/11-Promises.md

 Since static methods are also inherited, that means `MyPromise.resolve()`, `MyPromise.reject()`, `MyPromise.race()`, and `MyPromise.all()` are also present.
 While the last two behave the same as the built-in methods, the first two are slightly different.

-Both `MyPromise.resolve()` and `MyPromise.reject()` will return an instance of `MyPromise` regardless of the value passed.
+Both `MyPromise.resolve()` and `MyPromise.reject()` will return an instance of `MyPromise` regardless of the value passed because it uses the `@@species` property (see Chapter 9) to determine the type of promise to return.
 So if a built-in promise is passed to either, it will be resolved or rejected and return a new `MyPromise` so you can assign fulfillment and rejection handlers.
 For example:

 ```js
 let p1 = new Promise(function(resolve, reject) {